 "And yet we see in the Office of the Technical Regulator's report that the fault mechanisms were adjusted to normal settings and quite alarmingly the auto-reclose device operated twice so it de-energised the line and then re-energised it after the tree fell on the line and brought it down to the ground," he said.

-Cudlee Creek bushfire burning in
+Cudlee Creek bushfire burning in the Adelaide Hills threatened the town of Lobethal.(ABC News) |

 Mr Pendergast said he would present experts who said the tree was already "severely compromised" three years before the fire and should have been identified as "dead, dying or dangerous".